Philip J. Pauly Collection

 The Center Collections includes a set of the first 50 years of Nature.
 This might not seem so exciting, since you might think that these volumes have been digitized and are available electronically.
 But not so, or not really.
 Yes, you can access the articles, but not all the ads and all the details that fall between the articles.
 These are the tidbits that reveal so much about the culture and how science was seen at the time.

 Or take the Richard C. Jeffrey Collection, which consists of a whole wall full of books plus file drawers of papers and notes.
 Dick Jeffrey, as Professor Richard Creath explains, was a leading probability theorist who spent most of his career at Princeton University.
 We are very fortunate that his wife donated his books and many files to us.
 We value the collection because it is full of fine books, of course, and some of them are quite valuable intellectually and in market value.
-In addition, we value the collection because it was brought together by a deep thinker for a reason and having the whole collection gives us a window into the mind of a very productive thinker.
-This gives each of the items added value.
+In addition, we value the collection because it was brought together by a deep thinker for a reason.

 The same is true of the David Hull Collection, consisting of a substantial part of Hull’s books and papers, and finding a home with us because David knew us and trusted us to share them with others in appropriate ways.
 Or the Philip Pauly Collection, which includes some books and all of Pauly’s research notes.
 Phil was a good friend, and his wife wanted his collection to be somewhere it could serve as a research collection for others.